MatadorProBr/BetterCrewLink-FAQ/README.md

 ## Installation

-Enter this link: http://bit.ly/bettercrewlinkdownload and go to the Downloads section and click on Download from Github or Download from mirror (you can download either one, they will download the same program)
+[Click here](https://github.com/OhMyGuus/BetterCrewLink/releases/latest) and go to the Downloads section and click on Download from Github or Download from mirror (you can download either one, they will download the same program)

 ## Possible Questions